Tom Windle

-Thomas Jack Windle (born 1998/1999) is an English footballer who plays college soccer for the Florida Tech Panthers, as a defender.
+Thomas Jack Windle (born 1998/1999) is an English footballer who plays as a defender.

 Early and personal life

 Windle attended Water Street Primary School in Skipton and Settle College.

 Career

 He joined Bradford City at the age of 11, after being spotted playing for local side LMS in Skipton.
 He made 3 senior appearances for the club in the EFL Trophy during the 2016–17 season.
 He left the club after seven years, and in 2018 obtained a scholarship for Tyler Junior College.
 After two years he moved to Florida Institute of Technology.